yggdrasil-network/yggdrasil-network.github.io/_posts/2018-11-06-crypto-key-routing.md

 As with a typical routing table, more specific routes are preferred.

 The `IPv6LocalSubnets` and `IPv4LocalSubnets` options are used to specify which source addresses are eligible to be routed across a tunnel.
-For IPv6, this is optional as each Yggdrasil node already has an address and a routed subnet, and these are always allowed as source addresses.
-Specifying additional source addresses means that you can use the tunnel to route between networks.
-For IPv4, this is mandatory as Yggdrasil nodes do not have IPv4 addresses by default.
+These options are mandatory.

 ### Bridging networks